teamosis/gethugothemes-documentation/content/contentblocks/installation.md

 ## Video documentation

-Here is a video tutorial, that might help you to set up your project.
+Here is a video tutorial that might help you to set up your project.
 We used our **Biztrox** theme as an example.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jrkvirglgaQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>